PorkShoulderHolder/OpenCViOS/README.md

 # OpenCViOS
-A few examples of different computer vision tools running on ios via openCV
+A few examples of different computer vision tools running on ios via openCV.
+There is an issue with performance and/or cpu throttling after about 5 seconds of image processing that needs to be worked out.

 ### sparse optical flow
 tracks only a few keypoints, using the goodFeaturesToTrack function, faster than dense optical flow.
 Uses lucas kanade algorithm.